Boundary Value Problems for Dirac Operators on Graphs: Boundary conditions

-\begin{lem} Let $P$ be a $G$-permutation.
-Then, for each closed trail $T$ in the decomposition defined by $P$, $P$ is reducible with respect to $E(T)$. \end{lem} \begin{proof} Let $T$ be a closed trail in the decomposition defined by $P$ and let $e$ be an edge that appears in $T$.
+\begin{Lemma} Let $P$ be a $G$-permutation.
+Then, for each closed trail $T$ in the decomposition defined by $P$, $P$ is reducible with respect to $E(T)$. \end{Lemma} \begin{proof} Let $T$ be a closed trail in the decomposition defined by $P$ and let $e$ be an edge that appears in $T$.
 Then, by definition of $T$, $P(e)$ is again an edge that appears in $T$, which shows that $P$ is reducible with respect to $E(T)$. \end{proof}

 We say that $\alpha\in \mathbb{R}$ is divisible by $\beta\in \mathbb{R}$ if there exists a $k\in\mathbb{Z}$ such that $ \alpha=k\cdot\beta $.